B. Lowenstein & Brothers Building

 The B. Lowenstein & Brothers Building is a historic building in Memphis, Tennessee, U.S. It was built in 1924 for the Lowenstein Company, a clothing company founded by Benedict Lowenstein, a German immigrant, in 1855.
-It was designed in the Beaux-Arts architectural style by Hanker & Cairns.
+It was designed in the Beaux-Arts architectural style by Hanker & Cairns, in conjunction with Emile Weil.
 It has been listed on the National Register of Historic Places since June 16, 1983.